 But it was this run that showed how good of a quarterback Kaepernick could be.
 If the Super Bowl ended in a blowout like it looked early, many would have considered him a nonviable option to lead their team.
 In that second half, Kaepernick completed 8-of-15 attempts for 163 yards and a touchdown while also rushing for 46 yards and a score.

-As a whole, Kaepernick actually had a pretty good game.
+As a whole, Kaepernick played a pretty good game.
 He completed 16-of-28 passes for 302 yards, one touchdown and one interception and also rushed for 62 yards and a touchdown on just seven carries.
-More impressively, this came against a Ravens defense that was one of the best in the league, led by future Pro Football Hall of Fame inductees Reed, Ray Lewis and Terrell Suggs, the latter of whom could join them in Canton some day, too.
+More impressively, this came against a Ravens defense that was one of the best in the league, led by future Pro Football Hall of Fame inductees Reed, Ray Lewis and Terrell Suggs, the latter of whom will join them in Canton some day, too.

-Still, Kaepernick’s heroics were not enough as Baltimore won the game, 34-31.
+Still, Kaepernick's heroics were not enough.
+Joe Flacco was named the game's MVP as Baltimore won, 34-31.

 Though his stats weren't far more impressive after the power outage, Kaepernick's performance helped keep his legacy in tact.
 However, it was more about how Baltimore fell flat in that second half.
 Allowing the 49ers to make the game close helps people remember Kaepernick a little more fondly even though he didn't pull out the win, including missing on four of his final five throws down near the end zone.

-If the game remained a huge blowout, everyone would say Kaep had empty stats that didn’t matter and that a run-first quarterback can’t win Super Bowls.
-But pushing this game until the final minute changes those opinions, at least a little bit.
+If the game remained a huge blowout, everyone would say Kaep had empty stats that didn't matter and that a run-first quarterback can't win the big game.
+But pushing this Super Bowl until the final minute changes those opinions, at least a little bit.

 Plus, Kaepernick took over a team that struggled to reach a Super Bowl with Alex Smith at quarterback.
 Just one season before, San Francisco lost to the New York Giants in the 2011 NFC Championship.